Ineltec-Tecnologias-Ltda/TestFingerM583F/README.md

 This software is a working example for Arduino + ESP32 processor module + VSCode + PlatformIO extension

-The ESP32 module act as a Wi-Fi station, as an access point.
+The ESP32 module act as a Wi-Fi station, as an [access point](assets/ESP32-access-point.webp)

 Is uses a connected Browser to input commands:

 ![Command Screen](assets/browserCommandScreen.jpeg)